Alexix24/geicar/nucleoF103/documentation/software/software_description.md

 The motor consigns and the actuators are updated each time a CAN message (corresponding to the CAN_ID_MOTORS_CMD) is received.
 The maximum response time to react to a command is approximatively egals to the time transmission of the CAN MCM message, plus the period of the update loop.

 ### Sending data sensors
 * Motors data (left rear and right rear odometry, left rear and right rear speeds, steering angle) are periodically send with a period egals to 100ms.
 It can be changed by changing the value of the `PERIOD_SEND_MOTORS` constant in the `Inc/main.h` file.
 * The data from the ultrasonic sensors are sent each time the 6 sensors have completed their measurement.
-The measurements are made one by one, each measurement lasting 40ms.
-The measurements are updated with a period of 400ms.
-It can be changed by changing the value of the `PERIOD_UPDATE_US` constant in the `Inc/main.h` file.
 * The battery level is periodically send with a period egals to 30s.
 It can be changed by changing the value of the `PERIOD_SEND_BATT` constant in the `Inc/main.h` file.